 Executive Committee: The ISU ASABE Branch Executive Committee consists of the officers, committee heads and advisors.
 The committee meets before each regular branch meeting to prepare and approve the agenda.
 The committee also handles special needs that arise between each regular branch meeting that are not deemed worthy of a full branch vote.
 The officers are listed above and the committee chairs are listed below as chairpersons of their respective committees.

-AEM Report Committee: The AEM Report Committee is assigned the task of annually preparing the AEM report for the national contest.
+Annual Report Committee: The Annual Report Committee is assigned the task of annually preparing a report on the progress and activities of the club.
 Fellow officers and volunteers assist in collecting records of club activities from the members of the club.
 These records include numerous photographs, written reports of branch programs, and activities of individual club members.
-The Committee’s records are then compiled in the AEM report for submittal each year.

 Fundraising Committee: The Fundraising Committee is given the task of continually searching for ways to help raise funds for the club.
 The committee’s annual events include the leaf-raking project, a football concessions stand and basketball concession stands.
 The committee also works on developing new fundraisers each year.